-EPL 13088 M2 - M2.1 and M2.2 Requirement to monitor concentration of pollutants discharged M2.1 For each monitoring/discharge point or utilisation area specified below (by a point number), the licensee must monitor (by sampling and obtaining results by analysis) the concentration of each pollutant specified in Column 1.
+MP 06_0074 Part B Condition B20 The proponent must ensure that particulate matter emissions generated by the project do not cause exceedances of the criteria in Table 6 at any residence.
+Administrative non- compliance From the period 27 December 2021- 4 February 2022 the TSP (total suspended particulate) high volume air sampler (HVAS) failed to operate.
+EPA and DPIE were notified.
+Section 6.3 EPL 13088 M2 - M2.1 and M2.2 Requirement to monitor concentration of pollutants discharged M2.1 For each monitoring/discharge point or utilisation area specified below (by a point number), the licensee must monitor (by sampling and obtaining results by analysis) the concentration of each pollutant specified in Column 1.
 The licensee must use the sampling method, units of measure, and sample at the frequency, specified opposite in the other columns.
-Administrative non-compliance From the period December 2020-April 2021 the PM10) high volume air sampler (HVAS) failed to operate.
+Administrative non- compliance From the period 27 December 2021- 4 February 2022 the TSP (total suspended particulate) high volume air sampler (HVAS) failed to operate.
 EPA and DPIE were notified.
-Section 6.3 ----------- ----------------------- --- ------------------------------- -- -------------
+Section 6.3